dqna64/reactjs-project-tutorial/tutorial.md

 ### Tutorial steps
 1. createRoot and render functions
-1. jsconfig.json (explain as an aside) https://create-react-app.dev/docs/importing-a-component/#absolute-imports
 1. Display a single place in the top-level component
 1. Turn place element into a component and pass in props.
     - Fragment to deal with returning multiple elements side by side
+1. add place form
-1. Keep state of place info
+    - Keep state of place info
+    - form, input and types, label
+    - create modal
 1. Event handler to change state of place visited count
 1. Render a list of places
 1. Sort by rating and visited, filter by tags, partially left as exercise to reader